MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ![assemblysteps](https://user-images.githubusercontent.com/97127539/235049911-c1a1544d-e6bf-4002-8d76-e58140b73a33.png)

 **NOTE 1** - If you are using a LiPo mod on the MGBC, **DO NOT INCLDE EM7**.
 This component must be removed from the final build.
 (That's why there's an asterisk on the board next to this part)

+Also important to note, **LITHIUM-ION BATTERIES ARE DANGEROUS.
+USE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR YOUR HOUSE BURNING DOWN.
+YOU ARE RESPONSIBLE FOR FIGURING OUT HOW TO USE A LIPO ON THIS BOARD.**

 **NOTE 2** - You may have to trim the pins on VR1, the volume dial, before soldering.
 I cut them down in half to make them fit nicer.